Cleophile/DeepLearning_FromScratch/deep_learning_note.md

 ### Universal approximation theorem

-A feedforward network with a linear output layer and at least one hidden layer with any "squashing" activation function (such as the logistic sigmoid activation function) can approximate any Borel measurablefunction from one finite-dimensional space to another with any desired non-zero amount of error, provided that the network is given enough hidden units.
+A feedforward network with a linear output layer and at least one hidden layer with any "squashing" activation function (such as the logistic sigmoid activation function) can approximate any Borel measurable function from one finite-dimensional space to another with any desired non-zero amount of error, provided that the network is given enough hidden units.

+However, for a function representated by a $d$ layer neural network, it may take exponential hidden units if representated by a shallow neural network.

 `feedforward_keras.py`:
 - 设计网络类